valory-xyz/autonolas-registries/scripts/deployment/README.md

 ## Validity checks and contract verification
 Each script controls the obtained values by checking them against the expected ones.
 Also, each script has a contract verification procedure.
-If a contract is deployed with arguments, these arguments are taken from the corresponding `verify_number` file, where `number` corresponds to the deployment script number.
+If a contract is deployed with arguments, these arguments are taken from the corresponding `verify_number_and_name` file, where `number_and_name` corresponds to the deployment script number and name.